open-telemetry/opentelemetry-specification/specification/distributedcontext-api.md

 with a specific operation, such as an HTTP request.

-`DistributedContext` is an abstract data type that represents collection of entries. i.e., each key is associated with exactly one value. `DistributedContext` is serializable, and it represents entries that could be propagated inside the process and across process boundaries.
+`DistributedContext` is an abstract data type that represents collection of entries.
+Each key of `DistributedContext` is associated with exactly one value. `DistributedContext` is serializable, to facilitate propagating it not only inside the process but also across process boundaries.
+`DistributedContext` is used to annotate telemetry with the name:value pair `Entry`.
+Those values can be used to add dimension to the metric or additional contest properties to logs and traces.

-`DistributedContext` is a recommended name but languages can have more language-specific names.
+`DistributedContext` is a recommended name but languages can have more language-specific names like `dctx`.

 # Entry
 An `Entry` consists of EntryMetadata, EntryKey, and EntryValue.